Alex DeSocio’s “buttery, booming baritone” (The New York Times) has been featured extensively with opera companies across the United States.

-Mr. DeSocio has been featured extensively with American opera companies including Fort Worth Opera, Pensacola Opera, Wichita Grand Opera, Amarillo Opera, Opera Fort Collins, Castleton Festival, Opera Santa Barbara, and the Pacific Opera Project.
-During his tenure as a resident artist with Pittsburgh Opera, Mr. DeSocio was seen as Montano in Otello, Le commissaire in Orphée, Father in Paul’s Case, and Second Priest in The Magic Flute.
+During his tenure as a resident artist with Pittsburgh Opera, Mr. DeSocio was seen as Montano in Otello, Le Commissaire in Philip Glass’ Orphée, Father in Gregory Spears’ Paul’s Case, and Second Priest in The Magic Flute.
+Mr. DeSocio is also an alum of the prestigious Merola Opera Program, where he portrayed Dr. Malatesta in Don Pasquale.

-A highly awarded artist, Mr. DeSocio is a two-time semifinalist in the Metropolitan Opera National Council auditions, winner/laureate in the Queen Elisabeth Competition in Brussels, Sullivan Foundation winner, Eleanor McCollum Competition finalist, 1st place winner of the Palm Springs Opera Guild and Opera Birmingham Vocal competitions, 2nd place Premiere Vocal Competition winner, and Merola Opera Program Shoshana Grant Award recipient.
+A highly awarded artist, Mr. DeSocio is a two-time semifinalist of the Metropolitan Opera National Council auditions, a winner/laureate of the Queen Elisabeth Competition in Brussels, a Sullivan Foundation winner, and an Eleanor McCollum Competition finalist.
+He won 1st place in the Shreveport Opera Competition, the Palm Springs Opera Guild and Opera Birmingham vocal competitions, and most recently the Cooper-Bing Competition at Opera Columbus, where he additionally received the Audience Choice Award.
+Mr. DeSocio also took 2nd place in the Premiere Vocal Competition, as well as received the Merola Opera Program’s Shoshana Grant Award.

-Mr. DeSocio received his BM in Vocal Performance from Northwestern University and his MM at the University of Maryland with the Maryland Opera Studio under the tutelage of Leon Major and Dominic Cossa.
+Mr. DeSocio earned his Bachelor of Music from Northwestern University, and his Master of Music at the University of Maryland under the tutelage of Leon Major and Dominic Cossa.
 He is also the only opera singer certified as an Actor Combatant in The Society of American Fight Directors.

 “… the undisputed star of this evening was Alex DeSocio as the happy-go-lucky Guglielmo.
 His richly-colored baritone, immaculate musicianship, flawless Italian diction and magnetic stage presence added up to something close to perfection.”